unicode-org/message-format-wg/meetings/chair-group-notes-2020-05-11.md

 - Prepare a brief reminder on how to work with TCQ to shared before every meeting(#56)
 - Prepare(@stasm) PR && Review PR for Goals and Non-Goals(Cont.) #59
 - Try to find collaborators to take notes(Pablo will join use next meetings)
-- Better Offline delegation or try to move things on github
+- Better Offline delegation or try to move things on Github
-- Brainstom and thing about a better way in how to deal with label + track issues in our repository
+- Brainstorm and think about a better way in how to deal with label + track issues in our repository
 - Schedule Chair Group Meetings
+- We should start backlog review/clean up after the definition of goals and non-goals

+## Decisions
+- Group decided in continue with only on chair-group meeting, that will take place the week after of the MFWG one.
+- Next Meeting moderator @echeran

-### Next Meeting Agenda Resolution:
+### Next Meeting Agenda 2020-05-18:
 - Goals and Non-Goals(Cont.)(#59)
 - Why MessageFormat needs a successor(#49)
 - Review Terminology (#80)